sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-1-using-methods.rst

 Abstraction is a powerful tool that will appear over and over as you learn to program.
-In this chapter we are going to talk about **procedural abstraction** which just means hiding the details of how something gets done so we can focus instead of what the procedure achieves.
-A procedure is a method for doing something and if we abstract a procedure we hide the details of *how* it does things, allowing us to focus on *what* result it achieves.
+In this chapter we are going to talk about **procedural abstraction** which just means hiding the details of *how* something gets done so we can focus instead on *what* the procedure achieves.

 Procedures go by many names in different programming languages: functions, subroutines, commands, or even procedures.
 In Java they are called **methods**,